Complete Guide to Mobile App Localization: 14 Considerations

 Pseudo-localization is a method used by developers to fill up the spaces with altered content, while the translations are still in process.

 This method is typically used to test software internationalization.
-As we know that some language localization might take up more space than others, so using this method would allow you to enhance or reduce the spaces without messing up with the designs.
+As we know some languages might take up more space than others, so using this method would allow you to enhance or reduce the spaces without messing up with the designs.

 3. Take Care of Right or Left Scripts